HOW TO MEASURE BRAND AWARENESS: 5 WINNING METRICS

 If you're using inbound marketing tactics to generate awareness, chances are you have a blog.

-Use Google Analytics or your marketing automation platform to track visits to your newest blog posts (<1 month old) as well as visits to your older blog posts (>1 month old).
+Use Google Analytics or your marketing automation platform to track visits to your newest blog posts (less than 1 month old) as well as visits to your older blog posts (more than 1 month old).

 Tracking traffic progress for both old and new posts will help you create a blog plan that generates immediate and long-term traffic, which will add to the compounding nature of your online content.